 We drove up to San Francisco, which is usually a really boring drive.
 Driving up the 5 is just terribly slow and the landscape never changes, yikes.
 We did stop the first time while still on the 101 to pump some gas, and I don't know how, but apparently we never ended up pumping.
 Probably the...

-- What to do in San Francisco
+- City tour in San Francisco

 - Don't miss it while in San Fransisco